Identification schemes

 The cryptography explained

-The goal of an identification scheme is to allow someone's identity to be confirmed; in our case Peggy wants to prove to Victor that she is really Peggy.
-If Peggy and Victor meet face to face Peggy might use her driver's license to identify herself, but the problem becomes more difficult when Peggy and Victor are communication over an insecure channel eavesdropped by their adversary Eve.
+The goal of an identification scheme is to allow someone's identity to be confirmed; in our case, Peggy wants to prove to Victor that she is really Peggy.
+If Peggy and Victor meet face to face, Peggy might use her driver's license to identify herself, but the problem becomes more difficult when Peggy and Victor are communicating over an insecure channel that is being eavesdropped on by their adversary, Eve.
 An identification scheme should prevent Eve from impersonating Peggy.
 Even Victor should not be able to impersonate Peggy after Peggy has identified herself to him.

-A zero-knowledge proof such as the Fiat-Shamir zero-knowledge proof is one way of doing identification and typically performs multiple rounds of challenge and response messages, in that sense Victor sends Peggy a challenge and Peggy respond on the challenge by using knowledge she only possesses, which identify herself to Victor.
-You can think of it as Peggy using her secret key to create the response and Victor verifying the response with hers public key.
-The reason why it's called a zero-knowledge proof is because Victor learns nothing new (zero-knowledge) from the exchange of messages between him and Peggy (the challenge and response messages).
-I.e. Peggy convinces Victor that a certain claim is true without giving Victor any information he could use to convince other people about that the claim is true.
+A zero-knowledge proof, such as the Fiat-Shamir zero-knowledge proof, is one way of performing identification and typically involves multiple rounds of challenge and response messages.
+In this process, Victor sends Peggy a challenge, and Peggy responds to the challenge using knowledge that only she possesses, thereby identifying herself to Victor.
+You can think of it as Peggy using her secret key to create the response and Victor verifying the response with her public key.
+The reason it is called a zero-knowledge proof is because Victor learns nothing new (zero knowledge) from the exchange of messages between him and Peggy (the challenge and response messages).
+In other words, Peggy convinces Victor that a certain claim is true without giving Victor any information he could use to convince others that the claim is true.

 An identification scheme based on a zero-knowledge proof must satisfy the following three conditions: